bugramovic/korma.postgis/readme.md

     (defentity geom-ent
-        (prepare   prepare-postgis) ;this allows you to use jts-geometries in your insert/update statements (transform tranform-posgis) ;this converts PGGeometry to JTS-Geometries -> "SELECT geom FROM geom_table" gets you JTS-Geometries), if you called register-types
+        (prepare   prepare-postgis) ;this allows you to use jts-geometries in your insert/update statements (transform tranform-postgis) ;this converts PGGeometry to JTS-Geometries -> "SELECT geom FROM geom_table" gets you JTS-Geometries), if you called register-types
     )

     (def point (new Point 7.7 8.8)) ;define some JTS point